 Don't be too concerned about the condition of existing leaves.
 Many plants actually abandon their existing leaves and concentrate on growing new ones.
 So watch the growth tips - that's the future!

 Resist the urge to give your new transplant a boost with an "extra dose" of fertilzer.
-New transplants can't absorb fertilizer at first.
-Unused fertilizer will turn to salt which can actually be harmful to new roots!
+New transplants can't absorb fertilizer and unused fertilizer will turn to salt - which can actually be harmful to new roots!

-Instead of using fertilizer, give your plant vitamins that encourage new root growth.
+Intead of fertilizer, give your plant vitamins that encourage new root growth.
 We use and recommend KLN Rooting Concentrate.
 KLN is excellent for promoting new root growth and resisting disease - just what your new transplant needs!
-Use it in place of nutrients for the first 4-6 weeks.
+Use it in place of nutrients for the first 3-4 weeks.

 Don't get discouraged if your first transplant fails.
 Hydroponic plants have many advantages over growing in soil and success is just around the corner!